caelum0x/socialops/README.md

 # SocialOps

-SocialOps is currently Arhan's local AI video and content operating system.
+SocialOps is currently  local AI video and content operating system.

 The near-term goal is not a production SaaS.
 The goal is to turn internal work from projects like VCPeer, Recoder, Career Profile, and SocialOps into planned,